mudit458/cp/README.md

 # cp

-this project is holding my current templates for cp
+this project is holding my current templates for competitive coding